pcheng17/PIC10B/index.md

 I will be using this page to post all of my code from discussion so that no one needs to go through the extra authentication step just to log into CCLE.

+#### Week 8, Tuesday (5/22)
+<a href="Code/DisWeek8_1.cpp" download>DisWeek8_1.cpp</a><br>
+Though we spent most of the time in discussion talking about the homework assignment regarding lists, I spent a little bit of time talking about set, which is something we're going to need to be very familiar with very soon.

 #### Week 7, Tuesday/Thursday (5/15, 5/17)
 <a href="Code/DisWeek7_1.cpp" download>DisWeek7_1.cpp</a><br>
 I talked about iterators in the context of vectors.
 I also demonstrated the new "range-based" for loop and the `auto` keyword.